12 Best Things To Do In Cainta, Philippines

 Website: Sta.
 Lucia East Grand Mall

-2. Try out the rice cakes
+2. Try out some rice cakes

 Editor's Note: Photo taken from the establishment's official social account